 The following boot parameters may be used to passthrough a graphics card.
 Note that lspci -nnk command can be used to obtain the necessary information about the device.
-The PCI vendor and device id codes (vendor:device) are listed at the end of the line in brackets ([]).
-The BUS:SLOT.FUNCTION information is listed at the very beginning of the line.
+The PCI vendor and device id codes are listed at the end of the line in brackets ([]).
+The BUS:SLOT.FUNCTION information is listed at the very beginning.
 If more than one device is listed for your graphics card, you must include all the devices.

+'''

 vfio-pci.ids = [vendor:device,...]

+'''